- Developers

 Building a SaaS pricing strategy for SaaS startups requires identifying your customers

-Who will buy your SaaS product?
+Who will buy the SaaS product you’re launching?

 Remember that there is already a need for your product today.
 Your customers are already out there.